ClashLuke/CCLib/docs/design.md

 1. **IO saturation**: The algorithm should consume nearly the entire available memory access bandwidth (this is a strategy toward achieving ASIC resistance, the argument being that commodity RAM, especially in GPUs, is much closer to the theoretical optimum than commodity computing capacity)
 2. **CPU friendliness**: Targeting CPUs is difficult due to existing issues such as botnets, GPUs and ASICs.
 To decrease their performance, the algorithm uses special CPU features that already are there in modern CPUs but are missing in modern GPUs and are costly to implement in ASICs.
 Since GPUs have a bigger memory bus, the tradeoff is an almost equal situation between GPUs and CPUs.
-3. **Light client verifiability**: a light client should be able to verify a round of mining in under 0.01 seconds on a desktop in C.
+3. **Light client verifiability**: a light client should be able to verify a round of mining in under 0.03 seconds on a desktop in C. With 1-hour blocktargets, this would mean that a validator is able to validate the blocks of a day in one second.
 4. **Light client slowdown**: the process of running the algorithm with a light client should be much slower than the process with a full client, to the point that the light client algorithm is not an economically viable route toward making a mining implementation, including via specialized hardware.
 5. **Light client fast startup**: a light client should be able to become fully operational and able to verify blocks within 2 seconds in C.